 2.3.
 External perturbation and balance control: During standing, unexpected external perturbations of balance trigger automatic postural responses to restore equilibria with a delay of about 100 ms. The responses are specific to the size, type, and direction of the imposed perturbation38-42.
 Minor perturbations at the feet trigger fix-of-support strategies, such as ankle-strategy or hip-strategy42.
 If the person cannot regain balance, a reactive step is initiated, indicating that fix-of-support strategies failed to recover balance40-42.
 The reactive step strategy is the most important postural response to prevent a fall directly38-42.
 These balance recovery responses have been studied extensively by our team in healthy young and old adults16-17, older adults with a history of falls 18-21, older adults responding unsuccessfully during the experiment resulting in falls20, and stroke survivors23.
 We find that older adult fallers and stroke survivors initiate reactive stepping at a smaller perturbation amplitude.
-They also display reduced step length, slower response and step times, and cannot control their center of mass.
-Thus, they require multiple steps, more time to recover their balance, and a failure to recover equilibrium, resulting in a fall with harness deployment16-21,23.
-Cordo & Nashner38,39 suggested that the balance reactive response following external perturbation receives higher priority than a voluntary action, resulting in a faster reactive step compared to a "volitional" step.
+They also display reduced step length, slower response and step times, and cannot control their CoM.
+Thus, they require multiple steps, more time to recover their balance, and a failure to regain equilibrium, resulting in a fall with harness deployment16-21,23.
+Cordo & Nashner38,39 suggested that the balance reactive response following external perturbation receives higher priority than a voluntary action, resulting in a faster reactive step than a “volitional” step.
 A reactive stepping often lacks the APA elements present in non-reactive voluntary stepping42.
 When present, these APAs appear to have little functional value during rapid reactive stepping.
 Lateral destabilization complicates the control of reactive stepping.
 The destabilization is coupled with decreased “crossover” steps and increased collisions between the swing and stance legs during lateral perturbations 23.
 This finding may be particularly relevant to the problem of balance loss and falls in LLPs lacking one limb and when stepping to recover balance.

-A meta-analysis of 54 studies (n=8.385)49 testing volitional versus reactive stepping to distinguish fallers from non-fallers.
-Old adults showed that stepping performance was significantly worse in fallers compared to non-fallers (Cohen’s d 0.55, 95% CI 0.48-0.66, p<0.001, I 2 68%).
-This was true for both volitional and reactive step tests.
+In a meta-analysis of 54 studies (n=8.385)49 testing volitional versus reactive stepping to distinguish fallers from non-fallers, old adults showed that stepping performance was significantly worse in fallers compared to non-fallers (Cohen’s d 0.55, 95% CI 0.48-0.66, p<0.001, I 2 68%).
+This result was true for both volitional and reactive step tests.
 Twenty-two studies (n=3,503) were included in a diagnostic meta-analysis showing that step tests have moderate sensitivity (0.70, 95% CI 0.61-0.77), specificity (0.69, 95% CI 0.61-0.77), and area under the receiver operating characteristics curve (0.76, 95% CI 0.67-0.83) in discriminating fallers from non-fallers.
 We propose measuring both volitional and proactive reactive stepping as a primary outcome.
 Understanding the neural mechanisms involved in these parallel systems during DTi may lead to new diagnostic and therapeutic approaches and novel prosthetic limbs that detect imbalance, preventing LLP falls when cognitive attention is allocated elsewhere.